 - a.
 Click the Q Camera search button. - b.
-If you are adding Monitoreal cameras that have the default password, check the box labeled "Search Monitoreal cameras" and start searching without a username and password.
+If you are adding Monitoreal cameras that have the default password, check the box labeled "Search Monitoreal cameras", and start searching without a username and password.
 Otherwise, proceed to the following steps. - c.
-Enter your camera credentials and, without entering an IP address, click Start searching to automatically find ONVIF conformant cameras on the same LAN. - i.
+Enter your camera credentials and, without entering an IP address, click "Start searching" to automatically find ONVIF conformant cameras on the same LAN. - i.
 Some ONVIF conformant cameras do not have ONVIF enabled by default.
 In that case, you must first enable ONVIF in each camera to be added. - ii.
-Some cameras require an ONVIF user to be added, and those credentials must be used. - d.
-Enter the camera's IP address in the Optional field if any of the following apply. - i.
-You want to add a specific camera. - ii.
+Some cameras also require an ONVIF user to be added. - d.
+Enter the camera's IP address if any of the following apply. - i.
+You do not want to add all cameras on the network. - ii.
 The camera is on a different network segment or subnet. - e.
-Repeat the camera search for any additional cameras with different credentials.
+Repeat the camera search using different credentials for any additional cameras that have different credentials.